Using Handoff with your iPhone and iPad

 Handoff broadcasts activities using Bluetooth Low Energy (BT LE) and transfers them using Wi-Fi, either directly or through iCloud.
 Handoff requirements include:

-- A mobile device equipped with Bluetooth LE (iPhone 5 or later, iPad Pro (any version), iPad 4 or later, iPad Air or later, iPad mini (any version), iPod touch 5th generation or later, Apple Watch (any version)
+- A mobile device equipped with Bluetooth LE.
+This includes all of the best iPhones, including the iPhone 13 series and any iPhone 5 or later; the best iPads, including iPad Pro (any version), iPad 4 or later, iPad Air or later, and iPad mini (any version); plus iPod touch 5th generation or later and Apple Watch (any version).

 - Logged into the same Apple ID (iCloud account) on all your devices.